imuchene/antaeus/README.md

 Requirements:
 - \>= Java 11 environment

 Open the project using your favorite text editor.
-If you are using IntelliJ, you can open the `build.gradle.kts` file and it is gonna setup the project in the IDE for you.
+If you are using IntelliJ, you can open the `build.gradle.kts` file and it is going to setup the project in the IDE for you.

 ### Building